-Observations of the cosmos have reaffirmed the position of GTR as the most complete theory of gravitation till date.
+Observations of the cosmos have reaffirmed the position of GTR as the most complete theory of gravitation to date.
 While it does not blend in with quantum mechanics yet, the predictive accuracy of the theory is astounding.
 Einstein’s theory also predicts the existence of Gravitational Waves.

 Gravitational waves are exactly what they sound like.
 These waves travel from their source at the speed of light throughout the cosmos.
 This tells us that the graviton, the hypothetical Gauge Boson of gravitation, is a massless particle.
 Since gravitation is the weakest of all four fundamental forces, gravitational waves have energies much lower as compared to electromagnetic waves.
 Only very energetic events, such as black holes colliding, can make waves strong enough to be detected.

-It was important to discover them, because they were the only aspect of GTR that wasn’t experimentally verified.
-And when the team at LIGO announced the first ever direct evidence of gravitational waves, it was the final test that Einstein needed to pass.
+It was important to discover them because they were the only aspect of GTR that wasn’t experimentally verified.
+And when the team at LIGO announced the first-ever direct evidence of gravitational waves, it was the final test that Einstein needed to pass.
 But that begs the question: if GTR is almost 100 years old, why did it take us so long to make this discovery?

 The answer lies, once again, in the weak strength of gravity.
-While effects of other fundamental forces can be easily observed, gravitational effects require large masses to be seen.
-It is true that massive bodies release energy in the form of gravitational waves when moving through space time, but the energy of such waves is ridiculously small.
+While the effects of other fundamental forces can be easily observed, gravitational effects require large masses to be seen.
+It is true that massive bodies release energy in the form of gravitational waves when moving through space-time, but the energy of such waves is ridiculously small.
 Even the gravitational waves discovered first by LIGO had a wavelength much smaller than the diameter of a single proton.